ely-alamillo/angular-guide/notes.md

         // access data with iterpolation
         <app-server *ngFor="let server of servers; let i = index">{{server}}</app-server>
       ```
+# Lifecycle Hooks
+  * ngOnChanges
+    * called after a bound input prop changes
+  * ngOnInit
+    * called once the component is initialized
+    * runs after the constructor
+  * ngDoCheck
+    * called during every change detection run
+    * runs on every check that angualar makes, even if no change happens
+  * ngAfterContentInit
+    * callded after content (ng-content) has been projected into view
+  * ngAfterContentChecked
+    * called every time the projected content has been checked
+  * ngAfterViewInit
+    * called after the component's view (and child views) has been intialized
+  * ngAfterViewChecked
+    * called everytimethe view (and child views) have been checked
+  * ngOnDestroy
+   * called once the components is ready to be destroyed
+   * great for cleaning up

 * To use Bootstrap
   * add `@import '~bootstrap/dist/css/bootstrap.css` to `styles.css` | [source](https://medium.com/codingthesmartway-com-blog/building-an-angular-5-project-with-bootstrap-4-and-firebase-4504ff7717c1)